RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/scheduled-data-exports/data-export-version-4.md

     "22-3": "`011223344556677`",
     "22-4": "",
     "23-0": "`refunded_at`",
     "23-1": "When a refund was detected, `null` if none was detected.
-Can be checked for existence to indicate transactions which have been refunded.", "23-2": "datetime",
+Is not set in the case of upgraded transactions for which the App Store issues a partial refund.", "23-2": "datetime",
     "23-3": "`2023-02-20 05:47:55`",
     "23-4": "✅",